-Supporting the work of councillors is the organisational structure of the council, headed by the Executive Leadership team, led by the Chief Executive, Mrs Pat Pratley.
-During 2018/19 the Executive comprised of the Chief Executive and three Executive Directors, one of whom is also the statutory section 151 officer, Mr Paul Jones.
+Supporting the work of councillors is the organisational structure of the council, headed by the Executive Leadership team, led by the Chief Executive.
+This position is held by Mr Gareth Edmundson, who took over from the former Chief Executive, Mrs Pat Pratley in February 2020.
+During 2019/20 the Executive comprised of the Chief Executive and three Executive Directors, one of whom is also the statutory section 151 officer, Mr Paul Jones.
 The statutory role of monitoring officer / borough solicitor to the council is held by Ms Sara Freckleton.